brihernandez/DigitalAirCombat/readme.md

 The HP and Ammo scripts are the core to this entire experience and to build the gameplay that I was aiming for.
 The Splash and Eagle Eye scripts are more for flavoring and "polish" and are less essential.

+## Very important limitations!

+As of November 27, 2023, this works (probably) on the current DCS build of **2.9.1.48335**.

+I've tried to make this as bug free as possible in an actual implementation of a mission, but DCS' scripting environment makes this difficult.
+There are two very important things to keep in mind when trying to use these scripts.

+1. **`AceHP` does not work in multiplayer**.
+The short version is that the events necessary for `AceHP` do not fire correctly when these scripts are used on a dedicated server.
+Player clients do not report their hits on invincible units to the server.

+2. **All aircraft must be single ships, within their own groups**.
+Due to a limitation in the way immortality is handled, it can only be applied to the whole group.
+All the code in this repository because of this limitations, and also because the Group scripting functions are less buggy.

+What does this mean?
+It mainly means that these scripts are best served in a singleplayer environment.
+Most critically, unless Eagle Dynamics fixes the immortal `hit` event bug, this set of scripts simply cannot be made to work.

 ## What are the gameplay implications?

 ### A band-aid for the ground fire accuracy problem?